Sunday 15 September 1940

 The Luftwaffe also damages British freighter Stanwold at Southampton and Dutch freighter Veerhaven at the London docks.

 The Bismarck departs from its home anchorage for the first time and moves down the Kiel Canal.
-She is being put into position to assist with Operation Sealion should Hitler approve the invasion.
+She is being put into a position to assist with Operation Sealion should Hitler approve the invasion.
 En route, the battleship collides with the bow tug "Atlantik" but shrugs it off.
-During the night, while anchored at Brunsbüttel roads, she gets more anti-aircraft practice, but does not score any hits on the attacking British bombers.
+During the night, while anchored at Brunsbüttel roads, she gets more anti-aircraft practice but does not score any hits on the attacking British bombers.